jeshuamaxey/nfc-challenge/README.md

 heroku ps:scale web=2 #for running 2 dynos
 ```
 To learn more about dynos and scaling, visit the [Heroku documentation](https://devcenter.heroku.com/articles/dynos).
 Info about dynos and billing can be found [here](https://devcenter.heroku.com/articles/usage-and-billing).

+## Configuring the App

+To change different aspects of the app, got to `http://something-queer-1234.herokuapp.com/settings` and configure it according to your requirements.
+Going to `http://something-queer-1234.herokuapp.com/settings/get` will display the current settings in raw JSON form.